Dassault Mirage III in 1/32 scale

 [1] First I selected to make an Australian test Mirage IIIO of the ARDU (Australian Research and Development Unit) test squadron based in Edinburg Australia 1985.
 This plane has some special modifications like camera windows in the nose.
 It sports an attractive white and orange livery.

-[2] The other Mirage IIIE model will be made in parallel and will be for a traditional French Air Force Mirage in metal finish with red detail markings.
-Obviously this must simply be in the collection as you may remember seeing this life or in many pictures in the past!
-(I will try to make a model of the French AF of EC 2/13 ALPES as based on Colmar in 1965; this means I have to search for decals or make my own).
+[2] The other Mirage IIIE model will be made in parallel and will be for a traditional French Air Force Mirage in a metal finish with red detail markings.
+Obviously this must simply be in the collection seen in many photos in the past!
+(I will try to make a model of the French AF of EC 2/13 ALPES as based on Colmar France in 1965; this means I have to search for decals or make my own).

 Lets look at the kit now to create the models [1] and [2]